Fidetro/fidetro.github.io/_posts/2020-4-19-magellan_en.md

 # iOS 17 Know Issues
 Magellan 2.2.6+ already supports iOS 17.
 - Every iPhone/iPad with iOS 17 or higher requires a computer password the first time it is connected.
-- Route mode doesn't work properly, it returns to the true position before each point movement.
 - iOS 17 doesn't support Wi-Fi modifications, so it has blocked Wi-Fi connections for iOS
 - iOS 17 is still in the process of optimization, if you encounter any problems while using it, please let me know via email zykzzzz@hotmail.com, thank you for your support!